 The following are guidelines to assist students in observing academic integrity:

 There are multiple forms of Academic Misconduct, below are examples of behaviors that violate Academic Integrity.
 For the full policy please see the CCD Catalog :

-The misuse of academic materials includes, but is not limited to:
+The invention of material or its source and its use as an authority in academic work.
+Fabrication includes, but is not limited to:

 Academic integrity is a foundational value of CCD.
 If there is an allegation of any academic misconduct, a report needs to be filed with the Office of Student Conduct as academic misconduct is considered a violation of the Student Code of Conduct.

 When an incident of Academic Misconduct occurs, the faculty member has the autonomy to address the incident directly and immediately.
 This includes any grade implications.
 The faculty will then file an Academic Misconduct report with the Office of Student Conduct.
 The Office of Student Conduct will send out official communication, process the incident, investigate when necessary, and respond with appropriate institutional sanctions; including but not limited to probation, suspension, or expulsion; in addition to possible educational sanctions which will be added to a student’s conduct file.

 When an incident of Academic Misconduct occurs outside of class or is reported after the fact, the Office of Student Conduct will investigate the situation.
 Once a finding has been determined, the Office of Student Conduct will relay information to the responsible faculty member for any academic grade determinations.